M.A.S.K. (franchise): Comics

-M.A.S.K.-inspired comics have been published by Kenner, DC Comics, Grandreams, Fleetway Publications, Hasbro, and IDW.
+M.A.S.K.-inspired comics have been published by Kenner, DC Comics, Grandreams, Fleetway Publications, Hasbro, IDW Publishing and Skybound Entertainment.

+DC Comics (1986–1987)

 The first M.A.S.K. comics were three mini-comics produced by Kenner that were packaged with the vehicles from the first series of toys in 1985.
 After the success of the franchise, DC Comics picked up the rights and produced a special insert which appeared in several comic books dated September and November 1985 to launch a four-issue miniseries (December 1985 – March 1986).
 This was soon followed by another insert in comics dated from June to November 1986 and a regular series that lasted nine issues (February–October 1987).

-A selection of the DC strips were reprinted in the UK, by Grandreams in Christmas annuals (1986 and 1987), which also featured original text stories.
-Fleetway's M.A.S.K. comic magazine, initially published fortnightly before moving to a weekly pattern, featured entirely new plots produced by British writers and artists, in the standard mostly black-and-white short strip format of British comics.
-The stories were in their own continuity, not connected to either the cartoon series or DC/Grandreams comics.
-There was a notable difference in the comics in that V.E.N.O.M. knew the identities of M.A.S.K. agents, whereas in the first cartoon series they did not.
-This weekly title lasted 80 issues before merging with the second incarnation of Eagle in 1988.
+IDW Publishing (2016–2018)

+M.A.S.K. was an American comic book series written by Brandon M. Easton, with art by Anthony Vargas and colors by Jordi Escuin Llorach, and was distributed between 2016 and 2017 by IDW Publishing, as part of the Hasbro Comic Book Universe.